ElielsonU/ElielsonU/README.md

 ## My name is Elielson Urbano and my nickname is "ElielsonU" 🧑
 <p>
    currently, I am a student.
 I study at: <strong>Campus IFRN Pau dos Ferros</strong> and i'm in computer technician course.
 I know both backend and frontend technologies, my objective is become a fullstack dev.
-I am a beginner but i thirsty for knowledge.
+Currently, I am a junior dev at the startup Pechinchou
 </p>

 ## What i know? 🤔